stanman71/Python_Projects/vLab/README.md

 - delete all network connections on both machines

-- change VM configuration of the forwardingPlane to 3 CPU-cores and 3 GB RAM
+- VM configuration of the forwardingPlane has to be changed to 3 CPU-cores and 3 GB RAM

 - the VM of the controlPlane needs a default configuration with an user, access permissions and management IP